Civil Rights Act of 1968: Title X: Anti-Riot Act

-Legislative History
+Legislative history

 In 1966, President Johnson proposed a new civil rights bill, but it was not passed through by the Senate.
 On February 17, 1967, the bill was introduced in the House by Rep. Manny Celler and in the Senate by Senator Philip A. Hart.

 The House Judiciary Committee cleared H.R.
 2516 (civil rights bill) and HR 10805 (extended life of Civil Rights Commission for another five years).
 House Judiciary Subcommittee No. 5 June 22 approved a package combining H.R.
 2516 and H.R.
 421 (Administration bill) in order to strengthen protections for civil rights workers.

 H.R.
-216 was taken up on the floor of the House of Representatives for an initial vote on August 16, 1967.
+2516 was taken up on the floor of the House of Representatives for an initial vote on August 16, 1967.
 The total result of the vote was 327–92.
-The House Republican Conference vote 161 in favor and 25 against.
+This bill, as passed, did not yet contain any fair housing provisions.
+The House Republican Conference voted 161 in favor and 25 against.
 The House Democratic Caucus voted 166 in favor and 67 against, with 1 member voting present and 11 members abstaining.

-The bill, with amendments, was then taken up in the Senate for the final vote on March 11, 1968.
-The total vote was 71–20, with Senate Republican Conference voting 29 in favor, 3 against, with 4 not voting.
+The bill, with amendments, was then taken up in the Senate and subsequently amended to include several new provisions, including what became the Fair Housing Act.
+Opponents of the bill filibustered, hoping to either prevent the bill's passage or to require the deletion of the fair housing provision.
+Three attempts to invoke cloture (which required two-thirds of the Senate's concurrence) were unsuccessful.
+However, on the fourth—and what would have been the final attempt if it had been unsuccessful—cloture was obtained on March 4, 1968, with no votes to spare, 65–32.
+On March 11, 1968, the Senate approved H.R.
+2516 by a vote of 71–20, with Senate Republican Conference voting 29 in favor, 3 against, with 4 not voting.
 The Senate Democratic Caucus voted 42 in favor, 17 against, with 5 members not voting.

 The bill then returned to the house to be reconsidered with the new amendments.
-The House brought it to a floor vote and subsequently passed it by a total vote of 250–172.
+The House Rules Committee, by a vote of 8–7, decided not to send the bill to a conference committee as is customary, and instead brought it to a floor vote, where it subsequently passed by a total vote of 250–172.
 House Republicans voted 100 in favor, 84 against, and 3 present.
 House Democrats voted 150 in favor, 88 against, 3 present, and 4 not voting.

 After being officially passed by both chambers of the 90th United States Congress, it was signed by the 36th President of the United States, Lyndon B. Johnson on April 11, 1968.